TiE23/metric-teacher/server/README.md

     * Boolean (read: Integer 0 or 1) value the indicates of the Questions in this SubSubject are concerned with converting to (true) or from (false) metric.
 * `rarity` Scale from 0 to 100
     * A method of reducing the appearance of subsubjects' questions.
 It is a site-wide rarity setting that will *NOT* be adustable for different users.
-    For simplicity rarity is determined by this algorithm:
+    Rarity is determined by this algorithm:
-        * _Generate a random number between 1 and 100.
-If rarity value is greater than that value it is excluded._
+        * _Every subSubject gets 100 chances to be picked in for the next question.
+The rarity number reduces those chances.
+All the chances of all possible subSubjects for a challenge are added together and a random number between 1 and that cumulative value is picked.
+If the number picked falls on one of those "chances" the subSubject is picked._
     * Scale
-        * `0` or `1` - Common (default value, no chance of it being removed)
+        * `0` - Common (default value, no chance of it being removed)
         * `50` - Appears half-as-often (1 out of 2 chance of it appearing as often as common questions)
         * `100` - Most rare (1 out of 100 chance of it appearing as often as common questions)
 * `unit`